 I recently finished the book, The Positive Dog: A Story About the Power of Positivity by Jon Gordon.
+I first heard of it because a friend of mine was in charge of the Copy editing - I wasn’t interested in it at first but the more he talked to me about it, the better it sounded.
 The book tells a story of two dogs that live within each of us.
 One is optimistic, happy and smiling.
 The other is resentful, sad and scowling.
 Daily, with each situation, challenge and opportunity, we can choose which dog to entertain.

 The book proposes that entertaining the “positive dog” has many benefits, including whether you will ultimately be happy or unhappy.
 According to the author and the studies he references in his book, a few other advantages of having a positive mindset include better health, more friends and stronger relationships, higher individual and team performance, and quicker and better decision making.